mrmurphy/hipstore-docs/displaying-a-list-of-products.md

 ...
 ```

-We save the file with high hopes, only to find out that the compiler has something else to do.
+We save the file with high hopes, only to find out that the compiler has something else for us to do.
 Now we've got to fix the `update` function.

 ### The Model & Update